juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 	func foo<A, B>(x: A, y: B) -> Any<A, B> { ... }
 	```

 * Passed as arguments of generic type `T` to generic functions, unless `T` is completely unconstrained and the argument's type is `T` or a generic type covariant on `T`.
-This is consistent with Swift's current behavior: generics cannot be specialized on existential types, only concrete types.

 ### Dynamic casting using `as?`